futuremeng/kong/README.md

 kong-migrations-up   kong:latest         "/docker-entrypoint.…"   migrations-up       About a minute ago   Up About a minute (exited)
 ```

-You can delete the `kong-migrations` and `kong-migrations-up` containers after init complete.
+You can delete the containers `kong-migrations` and `kong-migrations-up` after init completed.

 If you change some config you can run: